 Our team’s outreach aims to support the exchange of knowledge and integrate the grounded expertise of primary water users and decision makers: farmers, groundwater management district leaders, and others working in this space, such as technology developers and service providers.

-Learn more about our team’s activities in these special state water center publications focused on our project.
+Learn more about our team’s activities in these state water center publications and special issue journals focused on the Ogallala aquifer region.

 - Daran Rudnick (UNL) discusses research activities including the Testing Ag Performance Solutions program (taps.unl.edu) at the West Central Research and Extension Center’s Field Day August 24, 2017.